OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Word Format

 Each word is 32 bits in length, transmitted in little-endian byte order.
 The most significant bit of each byte transmits first.
 This means that the most significant bit of the least significant byte of each word transmits first.
 Refer to the [Frame Word](#frame-word) section for an example of how a word is formed.
+All tables in this document list bytes in transmission order with the least significant bit (LSB) as the first byte.

 When ASCII text is transmitted, the most significant byte is the first character of the 4 character sequence in each word.
 This means that the byte order of each word needs to be flipped before parsing the payload as a character array.
 The size of the ASCII payload section is pre-determined based on the command.
 No NULL termination byte is supplied at the end of the string, and spaces are used to pad out remaining characters at the end of the string.